A-Ribeiro/CustomBlenderFBXExporter/README.md

 This change causes the exported to do the wrong fps assignment to the FBX animation.

-In Unity it give us this message:
+When importing on Unity, it give us this message:

 ```
 ImportFBX Errors: